nikhilshinde57/executor-framework-usecase-study/README.md

 docker run localstack/localstack
 ```
 Note: Once the localstack container is up kindly check the port numbers for S3 and SQS service are correct or not and matching with below urls.
-If not then you need to change those to the one which your localstack container showing and update the environment-local.properties file
+If not, then you need to change those to the one which your localstack container showing and update the environment-local. properties file
 Once the local stack environment is ready run the below commands

 Create bucket on S3: